PaperMC/velocitypowered.com/docs/developers/dependencies.md

+---
-## Dependency Management
+title: Dependency Management
+---

-Reinventing the wheel takes too long, so dependencies are common.
-Also, you may want your plugin to hook into another.
+You may want your plugin to hook into another.
+Reinventing the wheel takes too long.
+Either way, dependencies are common, but they need to be managed wisely, lest you fall into dependency hell.

 ### Plugin dependencies